nexmo-se/vonage-ai-asr-connector/README.md

-# ASR Connector for Vonage AI Studio
+# Deepgram ASR Connector for Vonage AI Studio

 ## What this sample HTTP AI Agent and ASR Connector do

+It shows how:
-It shows how you can use a third-party ASR (Automatic Speech Recognition) engine with a Vonage AI Agent.</br>
+- You may extend Vonage AI Studio to use a third-party ASR (Automatic Speech Recognition) engine,</br>
+- Or augment a Vonage Voice API application to use a Vonage AI Studio Agent for advanced AI capabilities.

-An HTTP type **AI agent** (created in or imported to Vonage AI Studio) uses the **ASR Connector** which handles the voice connectivity including PSTN phone calls, WebRTC calls, or SIP calls, as well as the ASR engine connection, for speech recognition.</br>
+An HTTP type **AI Agent** (created in or imported to Vonage AI Studio) uses the **ASR Connector** which handles the voice connectivity including PSTN phone calls, WebRTC calls, or SIP calls, as well as the ASR Engine connection, for speech recognition.</br>

 How the call flow happens with the sample HTTP AI Agent and the ASR Connector in this repository:</br>
 - A phone call is established first with, let's say, a customer,</br>
-- Customer interacts with the Voice bot (via the AI agent),</br>
+- Customer interacts with the Voice bot (via the AI Agent),</br>
-- Call gets transferred to, let's say, a live agent, and the connection with the AI agent is terminated. </br>
+- Call gets transferred to, let's say, a Live Agent, and the connection with the AI Agent is terminated. </br>

 ## How this sample HTTP AI Agent and ASR Connector work